List of Major League Baseball mascots: Gapper (Cincinnati Reds)

 Gapper is one of the current mascots for the Cincinnati Reds.
-He was first introduced as the furry companion to Mr. Red, the long-time mascot in the winter of 2002 as the franchise was preparing to move to their new home, Great American Ball Park.
-The mascot was created by David Raymond's Raymond Entertainment Group, the founder being the man inside the Phillie Phanatic costume from 1973 to 1993.
-A young fan won two season tickets for submitting the winning name; he is named after the "gap" in the stands in the seats of Great American, which provides a view into and out of the stadium.
-The term "gapper" is also a slang phrase for a batted ball which falls into the "gap" between outfielders (generally a ball hit to either left-center or right-center field which rolls to the fence).
-According to a recent Cincinnati.com poll of the Red's four mascots, he is the least popular amongst fans.
-He received 6% of the voting, Mr. Red received 23%, Rosie Red received 34%, and Mr. Redlegs received 47%.
-Like his fellow mascots he wears a Reds jersey, but with the backwards cap.
+Like his fellow mascots he wears a Reds jersey, but with a backwards cap.
+A furry, dog-like creature, the mascot was created by David Raymond's Raymond Entertainment Group, the founder being the man inside the Phillie Phanatic costume from 1973 to 1993.
+Gapper was first introduced in the winter of 2002, as the furry companion to the long-time mascot Mr. Red, as the franchise was preparing to move to their new home, Great American Ball Park.
+According to a Cincinnati CityBeat article, "Contestant Sam Frank submitted the winning name, which refers to the proverbial 'gap' between outfielders, earning two season tickets for his creativity."
+(The term "gapper" is a slang phrase for a batted ball hit to either left-center or right-center field which rolls to the fence.)
+According to a 2022 poll, of the Reds' four mascots, he is the not very popular with fans — he received 6.1% of the voting, Mr. Redlegs received 60.1%., Mr. Red received 28.2%, and Rosie Red received 5.6%.